samcamwilliams/aos-llama/README.md

 _WIP: Here be dragons.
 The product of 3 nights of hacking -- use at your own risk!_

 This repository builds an AOS image that contains the [llama2.c](https://github.com/karpathy/llama2.c) inference engine.
-It is a simple implementation of the core transformer architecture used by Meta's [Llama](https://llama.meta.com/) models.
+It is a simple implementation of the core transformer architecture used by Meta's [Llama](https://llama.meta.com/) models, running fully onchain with AO.

 When using this version of AOS, you can use the `llama` Lua module to load a model from Arweave and generate text using it.
 You can then use that output in whatever way you would like in your AOS processes.